Geertruida Wijsmuller-Meijer: Work with Jewish children and refugees (1933 onward)

-From 1933 onward, Wijsmuller traveled to Germany to fetch family members of Jewish acquaintances and bring them safely to the Netherlands.
+From 1933 onward, when Hitler came to power in Germany, Wijsmuller traveled to Germany to fetch family members of Jewish acquaintances and bring them safely to the Netherlands.
 She did so for many years.

-1938

 After Kristallnacht in 1938, rumours reached her that Jewish children were wandering unattended in the woods, so she went to the Dutch–German border to investigate.
 She smuggled a Yiddish-speaking Polish boy across the border under her skirts, and took him to Amsterdam.

-On 17 November 1938, she took her first group of six children from the crowded waiting room of the Dutch consulate to the train.
+On 17 November 1938, she took her first group of six Jewish children from the crowded waiting room of the Dutch consulate in Hamburg to the train.
 Customs attempted to remove them from the train, but Wijsmuller noticed that the Dutch Princess Juliana was on the coupe next to her.
 She threatened customs that she would involve the princess if there escalated matter, after which customs backed down.

 In November 1938, the British Government decided to let Jewish children under the age of 17 from Nazi countries enter the United Kingdom for a temporary stay.
 Various organisations started working together in the Refugee Children's Movement (RCM) to take care of these children.

+A visit to Eichmann

 On December 2, Wijsmuller received a request to come to the newly established Dutch Children's Committee in Amsterdam.
 During this visit, Norman Bentwich from England was also present.
 He asked her to travel to Vienna to meet a certain Dr. Eichner, which they believed was the name of Adolf Eichmann.
 She left to Vienna the same day.

 Eichmann then was the Nazi official handling the forced "emigration" of Jews.
 It was thought that Wijsmuller, as a non-Jewish woman, might be able to get permission from the Nazis for the children to travel to Britain.
 Eichmann snarled at her, but Wijsmuller was imperturbable and fearless.
 She told him why she came.
 "Unbelievable, so rein-arisch und dann so verrückt!" ("so purely Aryan and then so crazy"), Eichmann concluded.
 He responded by giving her permission to travel with 600 children, but it had to happen by the upcoming Saturday, on Shabbat, a deadline he seemed to assume she would not be able to make.